Prevention

 WATER – What are the known diseases in the source water at the facility or farm location?

-FOMITES – How might farm gear or hatchery equipment movement from one source water area to another transfer disease?
+FOMITES (inanimate objects like equipment and clothing) – How might farm gear movement from one source water area to another transfer disease?
+Or hatchery equipment and staff movement (gloves, aprons, etc) between treated and untreated water areas transfer disease?

 Top Three Biosecurity Steps for the Hatchery and Farm